pjfanning/jsr311-compat/README.md

   * Hadoop has been blocked from using Jackson 2.13 and above
 * For some background, see https://github.com/FasterXML/jackson-jaxrs-providers/issues/134#issuecomment-1180637522

+## Implementation and Known Issues

+* includes the `javax.ws.rs.NoContentException` class from JAX-RS rs-api jar
+* does not include `javax.ws.rs.core.Link` because this class needs too many other rs-api classes.
+  * Jackson JAXRS datatypes includes a serializer and deserializer for the Link class so if you need this then this jar is not of use to you

 ## Usage

 This jar is published to Maven Central.